-Common symptoms of dry-eye are wide-ranging and can even include excessive watering, which is actually one of the most common patient complaints.
-Other commons symptoms include the feeling of a small spec of sand in your eye, grittiness, dryness, burning, blurred vision, tired eyes, redness and soreness.
+Common dry eye symptoms are wide-ranging and can include excessive watering, one of the most common patient complaints is the feeling of a tiny spec of sand in your eye, grittiness, dryness, burning, blurred vision, tired eyes, redness, and soreness.
 Your eyes may even produce a mucus discharge.

-At the Dry Eye Treatment Center at Eye Center South, we offer the most successful dry eye treatment modalities available today.
-Based on the level of your dry eye condition, our doctors will prescribe a custom treatment plan for short and long-term relief.
-In many cases, this may include a regime of medicated ophthalmic drops, punctual plugs, vitamin therapy or artificial tears.
-In more severe cases, these therapies may not alleviate symptoms and require additional treatment options.
-Dry eye can be disabling for some patients and can even cause sight-threatening corneal complications.
+Based on the severity, our doctors will prescribe a custom treatment plan for short and long-term relief.
+In many cases, this may include a regime of medicated ophthalmic drops, punctal plugs, vitamin therapy, or artificial tears.
+These therapies may not alleviate symptoms in more severe cases and may require additional treatment options.
+Dry eyes can be disabling for some patients and can even cause sight-threatening corneal complications.

-PROKERA® – A new treatment for chronic Dry Eye that heals the surface of your eye (cornea) and returns your eye to a normal, healthy state, Prokera is a simple procedure and is easily inserted and removed in our office.
+Prokera is a new treatment for chronic dry eye that heals the surface of your eye (cornea) and returns your eye to a normal, healthy state.
+It is a simple procedure and is easily inserted and removed in our office.
 Once removed, your cornea is rejuvenated so you can see and feel better.

-Artificial Tears – Artificial tears are eyedrops used to lubricate dry eyes and help maintain moisture on the outer surface of your eyes.
-They are commonly used to treat dry eyes that result from aging, certain medications, a medical condition, eye surgery or environmental factors, such as smoky or windy conditions.
-They are available without a prescription and there is not a single brand of artificial tears that works best for every form of dry eyes.
-These artificial tears often come in multidose bottles and contain chemicals that discourage bacterial growth once the container is opened.
-The preservatives may irritate your eyes, especially if you have moderate or severe dry eyes.
-Preservative-free eyedrops artificial tears contain fewer additives and are generally recommended if you apply artificial tears more than four times a day.
-Preservative-free products may come in single-dose vials.
-In addition to providing lubricating moisture, some artificial tears contain electrolytes, such as potassium and bicarbonate.
-These additives may promote healing of the surface of the eyes.
+Artificial Tears – Artificial tears are eye drops used to lubricate dry eyes and help maintain moisture on the outer surface of your eyes.
+They are used to treat dry eyes that result from aging, certain medications, a medical condition, eye surgery, or environmental factors, such as smoky or windy conditions.
+They are available without a prescription.
 Artificial tears may also contain thickening agents, which keep the solution on the surface of your eyes longer.

 Vitamin Therapy – During the past decade, the ophthalmic industry has increased research into vitamins and other nutritional supplements used to treat dry eye.
-As a result, centers like Eye Center South are now able to confidently recommend specific vitamins and other nutritional supplements to aid in the treatment of dry eye pain.
-This is the based on the research and findings we have seen in our industry in recent years.
+This data is based on the research and findings we have seen in our industry in recent years.
 We are pleased to see vitamin or nutritional supplement-based therapy for dry eye entering the mainstream treatment regimen within ophthalmology.
-In addition to our Vitamin Therapy regimens in the office, common vitamins aiding in dry eye include: Flaxseed Oil, Evening Primrose Oil, Fish Oil, Beta Carotene and Vitamin A.
+In addition to our Vitamin Therapy regimens in the office, common vitamins aiding in dry eye include: flaxseed oil, evening primrose oil, fish oil, beta carotene, and vitamin A.

-Punctal Plugs – A common and productive technique involves the use of Punctal Plugs, which our doctors can easily insert into the lower or upper punctum, or both.
-There are numerous types of punctal plugs with varying uses and properties depending on the type of materials from which they are made.
-The most common type of plugs are divided into two groups: temporary collagen plugs placed at the top of the puncta and a more permanent plug inserted into the canaliculus.
+Punctal Plugs – Another technique involves using Punctal Plugs, which our doctors can easily insert into the lower or upper punctum.
+There are numerous types of punctal plugs with varying uses and properties depending on the materials from which they are made.
+The most common are divided into two groups: temporary collagen plugs placed at the top of the puncta and a more permanent plug inserted into the canaliculus.

-LipiFlow – LipiFow is a new procedure designed to treat the root casuse of Evaporative Dry Eye, blocked Meibomian glands.
-Opening and clearing these blocked glands can allow them to resume natural production of lipids (oils) needed for a healthy tear film.
+LipiFlow – LipiFow is a new procedure designed to treat the root cause of Evaporative Dry Eye, blocked meibomian glands.
+Clearing these blocked glands can allow them to resume the natural production of lipids (oils) needed for a healthy tear film.
 Some dry eye treatments attempt to add more liquid to your tear, but without the complex natural oil, tears continue to evaporate faster than produced.
-At the heart of LipiFlow Thermal Pulsation System is the Activator (eyepiece).
-The Activator uses patented, precisely controlled hear applied to the inner eyelid with adaptive pressure encouraging your body to restart the natural production of lipids (oils) needed to for healthy tears.
+At the heart of the LipiFlow Thermal Pulsation System is the Activator (eyepiece).
+The Activator uses patented, precisely controlled heat applied to the inner eyelid with adaptive pressure encouraging your body to restart the natural production of lipids (oils) needed for healthy tears.
 Its single-use design and built-in sensors ensure a safe, sterile treatment.
-The treatment is performed here at Eye Center South, Dothan, AL – and in some cases, on the day of your evaluation.